kajyr/grunt-xml-validator/README.md

 ```

 ## Release History

+1.1.1 - Shows failing files or count of valid files

 1.1.0 - Removed libxmljs due to incompatibility with Windows.
 Moved to xmldom.

 1.0.0 - let's give it a try :)